pleerock/gulpclass/README.md

-# Make a beautiful class-based gulpfiles with Typescript and Gulpfile.ts
+# Make a beautiful class-based gulpfiles with Typescript and Gulpclass

 Allows to create a gulp files in classes, each method of which can be a gulp task.